Xiandai Wenxue

 Xiandai Wenxue (Chinese: 現代文學; literally "Modern Literature") was a Taiwanese literary journal created in 1960.
 The journal was published on a bimonthly basis.

-The journal was the brainchild of several National Taiwan University students, including Ouyang Tzu and Pai Hsien-yung.
+The journal was the brainchild of several National Taiwan University students, including Ouyang Tzu, Wang Wen-hsing and Pai Hsien-yung.
 The journal published the literary debuts of several prominent Taiwanese writers, and emulated the modernist style that was becoming fashionable in Taiwanese literature during the late-1950s and 1960s.
 In 1973 the journal ended publication.